-- (a) A citizen of the United States. - (b) A resident of the county. - At least 18 years of age at the time of the next election. (c) - (d) Not been declared mentally incompetent by a court. - Awaiting or on trial for a criminal offense. - Serving time for a traffic or misdemeanor offense or as a condition of probation. (f) - Not convicted of a felony offense and sentenced to serve time in a state prison. (g) - Not on parole as a result of a felony conviction. (h)
+- (a) A citizen of the United States. - (b) A resident of the county. - (c) At least 18 years of age at the time of the next election. - (d) Not been declared mentally incompetent by a court. - (e) Awaiting or on trial for a criminal offense. - (f) Serving time for a traffic or misdemeanor offense or as a condition of probation. - (g) Not convicted of a felony offense and sentenced to serve time in a state prison. - (h) Not on parole as a result of a felony conviction.